nla-group/ABBAj.jl/README.md

 A Julia version of ABBA with parallel k-means implementation
 > + Documentation: [![Dev](https://img.shields.io/badge/docs-latest-blue.svg)](https://nla-group.github.io/ABBAj.jl/dev/)

-ABBA (Adaptive Brownian bridge-based aggregation) is a symbolic time series representation method introduced by Elsworth Steven and Stefan Güttel, which achives time series compression and discretization by transforming time series into symbolic representation.
-The package provides lightweight Julia implementation of ABBA method, also use ParallelKMeans.jl to achieve speedup the digitization.
+ABBA (Adaptive Brownian bridge-based aggregation) is a symbolic time series representation method introduced by Elsworth Steven and Stefan Güttel, which archives time-series compression and discretization by transforming time series into a symbolic representation.
+The package provides lightweight Julia implementation of the ABBA method, also use ParallelKMeans.jl to achieve speedup the digitization.

 ## Examples